secretstartups/handbook/finance/financial-planning-and-analysis/index.html.md

    - Analytics
    - Education

-## GitLab's Board Plan and Forecasting Process
+## GitLab's Plan and Forecasting Process

 ### Definitions

-#### Long Range Numbers
+#### Strategic Outlook

 Purpose: Identify and agree on long-term investments and capabilities that will position GitLab for success over the long-term.
 Determine whether near-term priorities and funding need to change in order to achieve long-term goals and financial targets.

-What: The Long Range Plan (LRP) is a three to five year strategic and financial plan:
+What: The Strategic Outlook is a three to five year strategic and financial plan:
 - Strategic plan: Refresh and reaffirm company's [three year strategy](https://about.gitlab.com/company/strategy/).
 Make recommendations to identify and categorize strategic investment options which adjust our strategy.
 Focus on areas where decisions today meaningfully impact growth trajectory and/or investment needs.
 Identify blockers to LT targets and drive to resolution, including incremental funding and/or reprioritization.
-- Financial plan: Set the financial envelope needed to achieve GitLab's LT targets, including bookings, revenue, P&L and cash metrics.
+- Financial plan: Set the financial envelope needed to achieve GitLab's long-term targets, including bookings, revenue, P&L and cash metrics.
 Ensure healthy tension between funding investment needs and fiscal discipline / company efficiency.

 Principles:
 - Focus on identifying drivers which would bend or shift growth curves, for both top-line and expense